 A former Special Education teacher and Site-Based Research Manager, Giovanna is an Improvement Advisor collaboratively working alongside CMOs as they launch new initiatives of research-based practices to increase positive outcomes for students in Special Education.
 She joined Summit in 2014 and holds a Bachelor’s in Elementary and Special Education and is currently working towards a Master’s in Curriculum, Instruction, and Assessment.
 Outside of work, she enjoys spending time with family and friends.

-Daria Zhao is Manager of Content Marketing at Marshall Street, where she is responsible for creative, content, and communications.
+Daria Zhao is leads content marketing at Marshall Street, where she is responsible for creative, content, and communications.
 She also co-founded CreativityBox.org, a public-benefit corporation focused on democratizing technology education.
-Their first product, Learn With Mochi, has been used by thousands of children in 55 countries to learn computational thinking.
+Their first product, Learn With Mochi, has been used by thousands of children in 55 countries to build with technology.
 Prior to creative, Daria worked in investment banking in New York and San Francisco.